saulocantanhede/tfgreek2/docs/transcription.md

 ## The database organisation

 This database is organized to achieve a high level of compatibility with the [Bible Online Learner (Bible OL)](https://learner.bible/).
 Further in regards to nomenclature and datapresentation, it is intended to mimick the [Biblia Hebraica Stuttgartensia Amstelodamensis (BHSA)](https://etcbc.github.io/bhsa/), the ETCBC implementation of the Hebrew Bible, in terms of user experiance.
-These choices have consequences for the structuring of the Text-Fabric database build up from nodes and features.
+These wishes have consequences for the structuring of the Text-Fabric database build up from nodes and features.

 Text-Fabric, true to its name, implements the concepts of 'warp' and 'weft', inspired by textile weaving, to represent its data.
 The 'warp' denotes the foundational structured data, encompassing linguistic annotations like words, and phrases, while the 'weft' refers to the additional layers of information, known as features.
 These features encompass linguistic data, annotations, and metadata, seamlessly woven into the 'warp' data, resulting in a clear separation between structure and content.
 This approach enables Text-Fabric to efficiently handle complex linguistic datasets with versatility.

 ## Nodes and slots